Paul Lay

 Alexandre Kantorow

-Alexandre Kantorow began his career at an early age, making his debut at La Folle Journée de Nantes with Sinfonia Varsovia at age 16.
-Since then, he has performed with some of the world’s most prestigious orchestras, including the Pittsburgh Symphony Orchestra with Manfred Honeck, Royal Philharmonic Orchestra with Vasily Petrenko at the BBC Proms in London, Orchestre Philharmonique de Radio France with John Eliot Gardiner, Mariinsky Orchestra with Valery Gergiev and Budapest Festival Orchestra with Iván Fischer.
-Alexandre Kantorow has also performed on prestigious international tours with the Hong Kong Philharmonic Orchestra and Jaap van Zweden, as well as with the Orchestre National de France and Cristian Măcelaru.
+Alexandre Kantorow has performed with many of the world’s leading conductors.
+In recent years, he has appeared with Manfred Honeck and the Pittsburgh Symphony Orchestra, Vasily Petrenko and the Royal Philharmonic Orchestra at the BBC Proms in London, John Eliot Gardiner and the Orchestre Philharmonique de Radio France, Valery Gergiev and the Mariinsky Theatre Orchestra, as well as Iván Fischer and the Budapest Festival Orchestra.
+He has also toured internationally with the Hong Kong Philharmonic Orchestra and Jaap van Zweden, and with the Orchestre National de France and Cristian Măcelaru.

-In recital, he performs in major concert halls such as Carnegie Hall’s Stern Auditorium in New York, Amsterdam’s Concertgebouw in its Master Pianists series, Vienna’s Konzerthaus, Philharmonie de Paris, Brussels’ Bozar, London’s Queen Elizabeth Hall and Wigmore Hall, Tokyo’s City Opera… and in the most prestigious festivals including La Roque d’Anthéron, Ravinia Festival, Verbier Festival and Klavier-Festival Ruhr.
+In recital, he performs in some of the world’s most renowned concert halls, such as Stern Auditorium at Carnegie Hall, Amsterdam’s Concertgebouw in its Master Pianists series, the Vienna Konzerthaus, the Philharmonie de Paris, Bozar in Brussels, London’s Queen Elizabeth Hall and Wigmore Hall, Tokyo’s Suntory Hall… and at the most prestigious festivals including La Roque d’Anthéron, the Ravinia Festival, the Verbier Festival, and the Klavier-Festival Ruhr.

-Alexandre Kantorow studied with Pierre-Alain Volondat, Igor Lazko, Frank Braley and Rena Shereshevskaya.
+Alexandre Kantorow studied with Pierre-Alain Volondat, Igor Lazko, Frank Braley, and Rena Shereshevskaya.

 Denis Matsuev